 Mimic Tucking in a Sweater with a Skinny Belt

-This tip only works with longer sweaters and sweaters that have a bit of drape.
+This tip only works with longer sweaters and sweaters that have a bit of a drape.
 If you don't want to tuck your sweater into your pants or skirt but want to achieve the effect of a tucked-in sweater, you can use a skinny belt.
 Cinch the skinniest belt you have at your natural waist or just above the waist of your bottom.
 Then blouse out the sweater until it covers up both the belt and any fabric below the belt.

 What About the Tucking Your Sweater Into Your Bra Trick?